pages-themes/minimal/pages/projects/syscid.md

 ### Description

-The SYSCID Map is developed within the IMI2 [SYSCID](https://syscid.eu/) project and focuses on inflammatory bowel disease, rheumatoid arthritis and systemic lupus erythematosus.
+The SYSCID Map is developed within the IMI2 [SYSCID](https://syscid.eu/) project and focuses on inflammatory bowel disease (IBD), rheumatoid arthritis (RA) and systemic lupus erythematosus (SLE).

 ### Fundings